 A Commission source said any legal action would be politically risky at a time when Brussels is trying to persuade the Irish to reverse their vote against the EU reform treaty, and would anyway take at least two years to come to court.

-Belgian Prime Minister Yves Leterme, meanwhile, said risks remained for the banking system even after the government’s bailouts of two Belgian-based financial groups—Fortis and Dexia.
+Belgian Prime Minister Yves Leterme, meanwhile, said risks remained for the banking system even after the government’s bailouts of two Belgian-based financial groups — Fortis and Dexia.

 Italian Economy Minister Giulio Tremonti said global accounting rules should be discussed at the Paris meeting.
+A requirement that companies regularly restate the value of assets on their balance sheet to reflect changed market prices has been widely blamed for exacerbating the crisis.

 Other possible European responses in the pipeline or on the table include mandatory regulation of credit ratings agencies after they were accused of having conflicts of interest and failing to spot risks in subprime mortgage-based securities. – Reuters